 Personal qualities

 - An open and approachable manner.

 - Reliable and trustworthy.

 - Creative and enthusiastic.

 - A commitment to ongoing personal development.

+- An interest in outdoor activities and a passion for providing outdoor and adventure opportunities for girls and young women.

 Skills and abilities